SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-16-shot-yet-again.md

 ## Fall Vaccinations

 So, here we are.
-Last fall I got vaccines for COVID-19, flu and RSV.
+Last fall it was vaccines for COVID-19, flu and RSV.
 RSV is not (yet) an annual vaccine, so no need to repeat that.
-Last spring I got a COVID-19 booster.
-This fall, I'm getting COVID-19 and flu shots.
+Last spring it was got a COVID-19 booster.
+This fall, it's a COVID-19 booster and a flu shot.

 Last summer, we live-blogged the FDA VRBPAC meeting at which the strains in the virus were decided.  <sup id="fn2a">[[2]](#fn2)</sup>  The VRBPAC recommended a monovalent vaccine on